title

 ... the fairest of the deathless gods; he unstrings the limbs and subdues both mind and sensible thought in the breasts of all gods and all men.

-The gods were the givers of blessings.
-Hesiod describes the Greeks as having descended from a golden race that lived in idle luxury before Zeus was Lord, when Zeus' father Kronus was king.
+Hesiod described the gods as givers of blessings.
+He described the Greeks as having descended from a golden race that lived in idle luxury before Zeus was Lord, when Kronos was king.
 Writes Hesiod:

 Men then lived like gods, with carefree heart, without toil and misery.
 Neither did old age affect them...
 They enjoyed themselves in feasting, beyond all illness, and they died as if overcome by sleep.
 All good things were theirs.
 The grain-giving soil bore its fruits in unstinted plenty, while at their leisure and in contentment they harvested their fields amid abundance.

 To further explain the fall of men, Hesiod writes of the god Prometheus.
 Like the Hindu god Agne, Prometheus was a god of fire, and he was a god interested in the welfare of mankind.
 Hesiod describes Prometheus as stealing fire from the heavens and giving it to mankind.
-This theft angered Zeus, and Zeus had Prometheus chained to a rock high in the Caucasus Mountains (between the Black and Caspian Seas) where an eagle or vulture tore at his liver each day, Zeus causing the liver of Prometheus to grow anew each night in preparation for the next day's torture.
+This theft angered Zeus.
+He had Prometheus chained to a rock high in the Caucasus Mountains.
+There an eagle or vulture tore at his liver each day, with Zeus causing the liver of Prometheus to grow anew each night in preparation for the next day's torture.

 From her is the race of women and female kind: of her is the deadly race and tribe of women who live amongst mortal men to their great trouble, no helpmate in hateful poverty, but only in wealth.

-In real life, Greek men and law treated women as property, but Hesiod had something else to complain about man's misbehavior.
-Hesiod writes of men ceasing to respect their ageing parents, treating them with harsh words and not likely to repay their parents for their nurture in ignorance of the gods' punishments.
-He writes of war, the sacking of towns and men honoring miscreants.
-"Decency and Moral Disapproval will go to join the family of the immortals, abandoning mankind; those grim woes will remain or mortal men, and there will be no help against evil."
+In real life, Greek men and law treated women as property.
+In warrior societies males dominated, but what bothered Hesiod was men ceasing to respect their aging parents, treating them with harsh words and not likely to repay their parents for their nurture in ignorance of the gods' punishments.
+He complains too of men at war sacking towns and men honoring miscreants.
+He wrote of good people being rewarded: "Decency and Moral Disapproval will go to join the family of the immortals, abandoning mankind."
+Those who are not good will not fare well.
+"There will be no help against evil."

-However depraved humankind, Hesiod writes of rules for them to keep to stay on the right side of the gods, among them,
+However depraved humankind, Hesiod writes of rules for them to stay on the right side of the gods.
+Among these rules:

 Never pour a libation of sparkling wine to Zeus after dawn with unwashed hands, nor to others of the deathless gods (proper purification rituals) else they do not hear your prayers but spit them back.